rexali/data-science/_posts/2019-08-15-The-Battle-of-Neighbourhood-Project.markdown

 The New York City's neighbourhoods dataset for this project is collected from '2000 New York City Neighborhood Names' dataset hosted by NYU’s Spatial Data Repository.
 The addresses of the neighbourhoods got from the dataset are used to obtain their equivalent latitude and logitude coordinates of each neighbourhood using geocoder API.

-Similarly, Toronto's neighbourhoods data are collected or scraped from the Wikipedia page, [Canadian List of Postal Code] [Canada-List-Postal-Code], wrangled, cleaned, then read into a pandas dataframe and structured and formatted like the New York dataset.
+Similarly, Toronto's neighbourhoods data are collected or scraped from the Wikipedia, [Canadian List of Postal Code] [Canada-List-Postal-Code], wrangled, cleaned, then read into a pandas dataframe and structured and formatted like the New York dataset.

 The other datasets are to be visualized and drawn an information or insight from them to complement the anlaysis.